Aviah/one-click-django-docs/project_ref.md

 ## Git Repositories

-* Server: The project bare git repository is on production, at **/home/django/site_repo.git**
+###Origin Remote
+On the server, a bare git repository is at `@server:/home/django/site_repo.git`.
+This is the project central repo, separated from the website code, so you can push often to save the progress of your work.
+To push everything, from your local `site_repo`:

+	you@dev-machine: git push --all remote origin

+###Production Remote
-* Server: The production website repository, which is the code that mod_wsgi loads, is at  **/home/django/mysite/site_repo**
+On the server, the production website repository, the code that mod_wsgi loads: at `@server:/home/django/mysite/site_repo`.
+Do not push directly to this repository, but rather use [Deployment](deployment.md)

+###Development Local Website
-* Development local website: A clone of the server bare repository at your user directory, at **~/myprojectsd/mysite/site_repo**
+A clone of the server bare repository, at your user directory, at `@dev-machine:~/myprojectsd/mysite/site_repo`.

-*Note: If you replaced myprojects or mysite with your own projects and site dir names, it will appear under the names you chose*
+*Note: "myprojects" or "mysite" are the actual names of the project and site you provided when installing the server and the dev environment.*

-When you work on the code on your local machine, you push to the bare git repository on the server, and then deploy by pushing master to the production repository.
+**Summary:** When you work on the code on your local machine, you push to the origin remote.
+Deploy to the site production repository.
+Keep the master branch stable, and work on temporary or other branches.
 See [Deployment](deployment.md)

 ## Production & Development Settings

-#### Separate settings file for development and production
+### A Separate settings file for development and production

 The common practice is to create several environment specific settings files, in addition to the django main settings file.
 The project includes the following environment settings files:

-* settings_production.py
+* `settings_production.py`

-* settings_dev.py
+* `settings_dev.py`

-Settings.py tries to import both, but on production, only settings_production.py is available, and on development machine only settings_dev.py file is available.
+When django loads, the main `settings.py` tries to import both.
+On production, only `settings_production.py` is available, and on the dev machine, only `settings_dev.py` is available.
-The imported file environment setting file adjusts the main settings.
+Thus, the final settings for each environemnt will be different.

-The most important change is DEBUG: in settings_production.py DEBUG=False, and in settings_dev.py DEBUG=True.
+The most important change between production and the dev machine is `DEBUG`: In `settings_production.py`, the `DEBUG=False`, and in `settings_dev.py` it's `DEBUG=True`.

 Note that **both** settings files are maintained in the repository.
-To adjust for production or development, settings.py tries to import the environment settings files from a **non-repository** directory.
-The correct environment file should be copied on each machine from the repository (**site_repo** directory), to the **site_config** directory.
+This why  settings.py tries to import the specific environment settings files from a **non-repository** directory.
+The correct environment file should be copied on each machine from the repository (the **site_repo** directory), to the **site_config** directory.

 *Note: site_config is on the python path and you can import from it*